-2. How can the organization help you with your career growth?
+2. How can the organization help you with employee career growth?

 5. I am reviewing my team’s career path constantly.

-6. I have provided an atmosphere within the team, where they feel positive about giving me a feedback.
+6. I have provided an atmosphere within the team where they feel positive about giving me feedback.

-7. I feel confident that my feedback is taken positively by my team members.
+7. I feel confident that my team members take my feedback positively.

 8. As an organization, are we doing well in keeping our strategies well-defined?